docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 While releasing (check-in operation) the item, you have a chance to enter an optional revision note.
 If you do not want to fill a note, press the "Ignore" button.

-{% image /assets/images/documentation/en/image19.png "Revision note window"%}
+{% image /assets/images/documentation/dev/en/image19.png "Revision note window"%}

 All these actions can be performed in the “Iteration“ tab on the item details window.

 {% image /assets/images/documentation/dev/en/image49.png "Buttons Check in and Cancel checkout"%}

+The revision date indicates the check-in date if the item is checked in or the check-out date if the item is checked out.
+And the modification date shows the last date when the item was last modified (including the revision note).

 #List of values